Fudzi4/Python-course-project/README.md

 The basic code is for searching for specific metabolites based on high-resolution mass and retention time.
 And plotting it for comparison between samples.

-Some scripts are for separate cases, like search for in-source fragmentation (metabolite pairs) or database matching.
+Some scripts are for separate cases, like search for in-source fragmentation (feature pairs) or database matching.

 I would like to rebuild them in Python with the tools learned in this course.